Find a Lender-Approved Local Conveyancer in Cirencester

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-Over the last few months I have been searching for a leasehold apartment up to £235,500 and identified one close by in Cirencester I like with amenity areas and station nearby, the downside is that it only has 61 years unexpired on the lease.
-I can't really find anything else in Cirencester in this price bracket, so just wondered if I would be making a mistake acquiring a lease with such few years left?
+I have been on the look out for a leasehold apartment up to £305k and found one round the corner in Cirencester I like with amenity areas and railway links nearby, the downside is that it only has 61 years unexpired on the lease.
+There is not much else in Cirencester suitable, so just wondered if I would be making a mistake buying a short lease?

-Should you require a mortgage the remaining unexpired lease term may be problematic.
-Reduce the offer by the expected lease extension will cost if it has not already been discounted.
-If the existing proprietor has owned the premises for a minimum of twenty four months you could ask them to start the process of the extension and then assign it to you.
+Should you require a mortgage the remaining unexpired lease term will likely be a potential deal breaker.
+Reduce the offer by the amount the lease extension will cost if it has not already been discounted.
+If the current proprietor has owned the property for a minimum of 2 years you could request that they start the process of the extension and then assign it to you.
 An additional ninety years can be extended on to the current lease term with a zero ground rent applied.
-You should speak to your conveyancing lawyer about this.
+You should consult your conveyancing lawyer about this.

 Last updated